EURO GOVT-U.S. budget talks impasse lift low risk Bunds

 * Italian budget vote, Monti steer on elections eyed

-LONDON, Dec 21 (Reuters) - German Bunds rose on Friday as investors favoured low risk government debt after the latest twist in U.S. budget talks raised the chances of a fiscal crunch next year that could tip the economy into recession.
+LONDON, Dec 21 (Reuters) - - German Bund futures pushed higher on Friday as a dramatic twist in U.S. budget talks raised the chances that fiscal tightening will take effect next year and tip the economy into recession.

 Republicans in the U.S. House of Representatives surprisingly failed to muster enough support to pass a proposal to avert the series of tax hikes and spending cuts that are due to come into effect in about two weeks.